Nederlandse Omroep Stichting: 1969–1995: The birth of NOS

-The split of the NOS (1995–2007)
+1995–2005: The split of NOS

-In 1995, saw another Media Act enacted which saw the broadcasting duties of the NOS greatly reduced, with the creation of the Nederlandse Programma Stichting (Netherlands Programming Service).
-The NPS took on the programming tasks of the NOS concerning culture, art, children, education and ethnic-minorities, whilst the NOS concentrated on news, sport and live events.
+In 1995, another Media Act was enacted, which saw the NOS's broadcasting duties greatly reduced, with the creation of the Nederlandse Programma Stichting (Netherlands Programming Service; NPS).
+The NPS took on the NOS's programming tasks concerning culture, art, children, education, and ethnic minorities, while the NOS concentrated on news, sports, and live events.

 A new Supervisory Board replaced the Board of Directors in 1998.
 The previous management was replaced with a three-man board, now charged with developing strategies and responsibility for all public output.
 Programming co-ordinators were appointed for each television and radio network and channel identities were created, largely replacing the varying on-air presentation of the pillar broadcasters.
 The broadcasting associations also have a degree of input through the Supervisory Board.

-In 2002, the coordination element of the public broadcast system, administered by the NOS were now made clearer with the creation of an umbrella organization, Publieke Omroep (Public Broadcasting), while programme makers operated under the name "RTV NOS".
-The reorganization caused NOS to be loosened from the public broadcasting system, causing it to be a neutral member of NPO, and then starting to reorganize itself.
+In 2002, the coordination element of the public broadcast system, administered by the NOS was now made clearer with the creation of an umbrella organization, Publieke Omroep (Public Broadcasting), while programme makers operated under the name "RTV NOS".
+The reorganization caused NOS to be loosened from the public broadcasting system, causing it to be a neutral member of NPO and start reorganizing itself.

-A new look (2005–present)
+2005–present: A new look

-In 2005, saw the organization obtain a new corporate identity.
-The previous NOS logo was in use for 36 years and featured the initials of the company in lower case, with round and obtuse angles.
+On 17 December 2005, the organization obtained a new corporate identity.
+The previous NOS logo was in use for 36 years and featured the company's initials in lowercase, with round and obtuse angles.
+The O of the logo is painted red and represents "the hub of 360-degree reportage".
 The new logo was designed by graphic designers Lambie-Nairn, complete with new idents for its television programmes.
 The typeface was Gotham.

-Its news-gathering operations also changed, with the news departments for radio, television and internet merging and re-organized into different sections (NOS, NOS News, NOS Sports, with NOS Events added in 2009).
+Its news-gathering operations also changed, with the news departments for radio, television, and internet merging and re-organizing into different sections (NOS, NOS News, NOS Sports, with NOS Events added in 2009).

 An announcement made by the Minister of Education in 2007 confirmed a further division of the NOS.
 The umbrella group Publieke Omroep, managed by the NOS was to be legally separated and renamed Nederlandse Publieke Omroep (Netherlands Public Broadcasting).
 The move was to ensure the NOS operated under the same conditions as its fellow broadcasting associations, as well as transferring membership of the European Broadcasting Union.

 In 2009, the NOS became fully independent and now has its own Board of Directors.

 Since 2012, the NOS has got a new style and layout and, for some programs, other titles.
-The biggest change is visible in the 8 o'clock NOS Journaal (traditionally the most viewed and therefore the most important news broadcast of the NOS), where they adopted standing presentation.
+The biggest change is visible in the 8 o'clock NOS Journaal (traditionally the most viewed and therefore the most important news broadcast of the NOS), where they adopted a standing presentation.

 Programming

 Television

-The NOS is responsible for news, sport, political and events programming on the public service television networks and produce the following:
+The NOS is responsible for news, sports, political, and events programming on public service television networks and produces the following: